 Mistake #2: Being naive about the court system.

 If you think representing yourself or getting a public defender to represent you in a DUI case is a good idea, you’re being overly simplistic about a complicated courtroom process.
 The laws around California DUI are complex, and we’ve heard countless stories about people representing themselves only to become another number on the district attorney’s roster for setting an example to others.

 Instead: If you’re able to, hire the best DUI attorney you can to defend your case.
 A good attorney who specializes in DUI cases will help best represent you in the court and help you get the lowest possible sentence or avoid a DUI conviction.
 While a public defender is a better route than representing yourself, there’s no guarantee you’ll get a good one, and they may have very little time for you and limited resources to present you well in the court.

 Mistake #3: Berating yourself for getting a DUI.

 When someone gets a DUI, they usually experience a lot of shame.
 But some people go too far with this emotion and let it paralyze them.
 Don’t berate yourself too early, maybe we can help.
 Call Los Angeles DUI attorney to see if you have a defensible case.
-Time and time again, we are able to help our client avoid a DUI conviction or get a great deal in court.
-While you should show remorse and learn your lesson, getting arrested for a DUI does not mean you will be convicted and it doesn’t mean that your life is going to change to the worst.
+Time and time again, we are able to help our clients avoid a DUI conviction or get a great deal in court.
+While you should show remorse and learn your lesson, getting arrested for a DUI does not mean you will be convicted and it doesn’t mean that your life is going to change for the worst.

 Instead: Focus on the positive and allow an attorney to do the worrying for you.
 Hire an attorney who can defend you and hold your hand if necessary.
-You might feel sorry and regretful about the DUI, but work on doing the right thing in your life now.
+You might feel sorry and regretful about the DUI but work on doing the right thing in your life now.